-In Africa, a continent with vast ties and relations with the U.S., citizens and leaders reacted differently.
-The reactions are mixed, according to German broadcaster, Deutsche Welle (DW).
+In Africa, a continent with vast ties and relations with the U.S., citizens, and leaders reacted differently.
+The reactions are mixed, according to the German broadcaster, Deutsche Welle (DW).

 “While some fear that a Trump presidency could have disastrous consequences, others remain cautiously optimistic.”

 According to DW, Tanzanian leader, John Magufuli, was one of the first to congratulate Trump via his Twitter feed, saying, “Tanzanians and I assure you of continued friendship and cooperation.”